 Alleged Islamic State militants known as 'Beatles' headed to U.S. to face charges

-WASHINGTON, Oct 7 (Reuters) - Two alleged Islamic State militants known as the 'Beatles' will arrive in the United States on Wednesday to face trial on U.S. charges for their alleged involvement in beheadings of Western hostages, the U.S. Department of Justice said.
+WASHINGTON, Oct 7 (Reuters) - Two alleged Islamic State militants known as the 'Beatles' will arrive in the United States on Wednesday to face trial on U.S. charges for their alleged involvement in beheadings of American hostages in Syria, the U.S. Department of Justice said.

 The alleged militants, Alexanda Kotey and El Shafee Elsheikh, have been in U.S. military custody abroad since they were captured in 2019.
-They were UK citizens but the British government withdrew their citizenship.
+They grew up in Britain and were UK citizens, but the British government withdrew their citizenship.

-The pair are suspected of membership in a four-strong Islamic State cell known as the 'Beatles' because they were English speakers.
+The pair are suspected of membership in a four-strong Islamic State cell known as the 'Beatles' because of their British accents.
 The group is alleged to have detained or killed Western hostages in Syria, including U.S. journalists James Foley and Steven Sotloff and aid workers Kayla Mueller and Peter Kassig.

 "These charges are the product of many years of hard work in pursuit of justice for our citizens slain by ISIS.
 Although we cannot bring them back, we can and will seek justice for them, their families, and for all Americans," Attorney General William P. Barr said in a statement.

-In August, Barr said that if Britain granted a mutual legal assistance request for evidence regarding Kotey and Elsheikh, U.S. prosecutors would not seek the death penalty in any cases against them and would not carry out executions if they were imposed.
+In order to secure British help in obtaining evidence on the pair, Barr agreed that U.S. prosecutors would not seek the death penalty in any cases against them and would not carry out executions if they were imposed.

+The pair were held in Iraq by the U.S. military for around a year and are now in FBI custody, Assistant Attorney General for National Security John Demers told a news conference.

+"As for their ringleader, Mohamed Emwazi (infamously known as Jihadi John), he faced a different type of American resolve - the mighty reach of our military, which successfully targeted him in an airstrike several years ago," Demers said.

 ((mary.milliken@thomsonreuters.com; +1 202 310 5686;))